 Piercing Aftercare Advice

-If your piercing is dressed, remove dressing after 2 hours as long as you are in a clean environment.
-If for example you are going to work in dirty environment after you have had your piercing, keep it dressed until you get home.
-It’s normal to find a small amount of blood.
+If your piercing is dressed, you may remove dressing after 2 hours as long as you are in a clean environment, however we recommend keeping it on overnight for the first night.
+It’s normal to find a small amount of dried blood when removing the dressing, particularly with navel piercings.

 1) Wash your hands really well before you clean or touch your piercing for any reason.
 Try to avoid touching it at any time other than cleaning.